Tecmo's Deception: Invitation to Darkness: Premise and gameplay

 Some traps are used to capture opponents, such as a falling cage and a bear trap, while others are used to damage them, such as a one-ton weight which falls from the ceiling.
 Even when a trap is correctly sprung, the intruder has a chance of eluding it.
 If the player successfully springs a capture trap, the intruder's remaining HP and a timer determined by the specific trap type simultaneously count down.
 If the intruder's HP reaches 0 first, the intruder is captured; if the trap timer reaches 0 first, the intruder breaks free of the trap.
 As such, most intruders must be damaged to some extent before the player can capture them.
 All traps can be upgraded to two higher tiers by spending gold in the Develop menu.
 For example, Stomp can be upgraded to Poison Toe, and then to Fire Foot.

 To help lead intruders into traps, the player can also spend Magic Points in order to don one of five masks.
 Each mask emits a different scream to either attract or repel intruders.

-The player can either destroy intruders outright or capture and then kill them.
+The player can either destroy them outright, or capture intruders and then kill them.
 Killing intruders outright is easier because it does not require the use of capture traps, but capturing them offers more unique rewards.
-The player may take a captive's soul for Magic Points, kill them for gold, or (after acquiring an artifact later in the game) transform them into monster slaves which can be summoned to attack intruders.
+The player may take a captive's soul for Magic Points, kill them for gold, or (after acquiring an artifact later in the game) transform their corpses into necromantic slaves which can be summoned to attack intruders.
 Regardless of which method the player uses to dispatch an intruder, they are rewarded with experience points (which level up the player character, making them more resilient to attacks and giving access to new traps) and any items the intruder was carrying.
 There are also a tiny percentage of intruders who are willing to leave the castle peacefully, though the player can still capture or kill them before they reach the exit.
+Once acquired, traps can also be upgraded into more powerful versions of themselves.